auerlab/fasda/README.md

-replicates, the standard deviation from that mean (divided by the mean to show % deviation rather than absolute), the % agreement among replicates as to the direction of the change (up-regulated vs down or no change), and the exact, near-exact, or Mann-Whitney P-value for this set of counts.
+replicates, the standard deviation from that mean (divided by the mean to show % deviation rather than absolute), the % agreement among replicates as to the direction of the change (up-regulated vs down or no change), the fold-change computed from total counts across replicates, and the exact, near-exact, or Mann-Whitney P-value for this set of counts.

 All of these values, along with any available knowledge of the biology,